-So, all the effects I am reviewing here is from my firsthand experience.
-Also, I have researched the internet and talked with some fellow turtle owners to pile up these effects of box turtle bite.
+So, all the effects I am reviewing here are from my firsthand experience.
+Also, I have researched the internet and talked with some fellow turtle owners to pile up these effects of box turtle bites.

 But there’s a difference- when you bite yourself, it doesn’t come as a shock.
 Whereas, turtle bite will come to you as a surprise attack.

 But you shouldn’t feel worried about turtle bites.
 It is because the chances of getting bitten by a box turtle are one in a million times.
-Unless your turtle fins itself in grave danger and also, it manages to bite, you are safe.
+Unless your turtle finds itself in grave danger and also, manages to bite, you are safe.

 Box Turtles Bite Treatment: Do’s and Don’ts